jackboberg/spife/docs/getting-started.md

 ```

 This data will be handed to [a `numbat-emitter` instance][numbat-emitter]
-specifically configured for your Knork server — easy as that!
+specifically configured for your Spife server — easy as that!

 [Table of Contents ⏎](#books-table-of-contents)